CodingRadish/PINN-coffee-example/README.md

 ## Physics-Informed Neural Network (PINN)

 We include the PDE, the equation presented above, in the loss function of the NN.
-This works as a regularizer for the network and helps it follow the physics were data is missing as visualized below.
+This works as a regularizer for the network and helps it follow the physics where data is missing as visualized below.

 <p align="center">
   <img src="figures/PINN.gif" alt="Demo PINN Animation">